US Peace Memorial Foundation

 Telephone: 651- 917-0383

 From War to Peace (founded 2010)

-This company recycles materials from disarmed nuclear weapon systems to create peace art, jewelry, and accessories from an alloy they call "Peace Bronze".
-They also sell "" and "" clothing/accessories, and send antiwar emails to their customer list.
-They cast the Gandhi Peace Prize and the International Peace Bureau's Sean MacBride Peace Prize.
-The company donates 20% of their profits to peace and social justice organizations working to transform our world.
+This company recycles materials from disarmed nuclear weapon systems to create peace art, jewelry, and accessories from an alloy they call “Peace Bronze.”
+They also sell “” “” and other peace-themed accessories, and send antiwar emails to their customer list.
+They cast the Gandhi Peace Prize and the International Peace Bureau’s Sean MacBride Peace Prize.
+The company donates 20 percent of profits to peace and social justice organizations working to transform our world.
 They are dedicated to turning weapons meant to destroy us into stunning jewelry and art that restore us, swords into plowshares, bombs into beauty, hate into love, and war into peace.

 Paul Ogren, Founder

 Work towards peaceful solutions to international conflicts, zero nuclear weapons, and an end to militarism in our society.
 Current and ongoing activities include an events calendar, newsletters and updates, annual vigils to commemorate the victims of the Hiroshima/Nagasaki atomic bombings, and marches and demonstrations.
 Affiliated with Peace Action New York State.